JCI-Panoptix/Developer/index.md

 To get up and running quickly with the Panoptix APIs, perform the following steps:

 1. Read the [Quick Start Guide](quickstartguide.html) to learn how to get an account, an access token, and make your first API call
-2. Review the [Panoptix API 101](API101.html) for essential information you need to start using the Panoptix APIs
+2. Review the [Panoptix API 101](APIV2) for essential information you need to start using the Panoptix APIs (Need Version 1?
+Go [here](APIV1).
 3. Integrate the desired results from the Panoptix API set into your app.
 4. Review the [application submission](appsubmision.html) information, and submit your app!

 ### Other
 This site is being used as a pilot for using GitHub as our Developer Community.
-To visit the current Panoptix Develoer Center Please go here: [Visit Developer Center](https://developer.panoptix.com)
+To visit the current Panoptix Developer Center Please go here: [Visit Developer Center](https://developer.panoptix.com)